pavanjoshi914/Blog/_posts/SOB/2022-4-5-2022-all-about-summer-of-bitcoin.md

 The Summer of Bitcoin, often abbreviated as SOB is an _**International Annual Internship Program**_.
 It introduces university students to bitcoin development and designing in which Bitcoin award **stipends** to students who successfully complete **coding project** during summer.

 Summer of Bitcoin is a <b>competitive event :computer:</b> in which students apply to mentoring organizations and compete with other aspirants for their selection.
-The one who completes all the rounds and tasks provided in selection phase gets selected for this intern
+The one who completes all the rounds and tasks provided in selection phase gets selected for this internship.

->Students who complete Summer of Bitcoin successfully get a handsome amount of <b>$3000 dollars</b> :dollar: as a stipend and _**Intern Certificate**_ from _**Bitcoin**_ :boom:.
+>Students who complete Summer of Bitcoin successfully get a handsome amount of <b>$3000 dollars</b> :dollar: as a stipend and _**Internship Certificate**_ from _**Bitcoin**_ :boom:.

 Along with this many different swags such as Bitcoin hardware wallet (interesting), Hoddies etc are waiting for you.

 ## Summer of Bitcoin Stats 📊

-In 2022, 20317 applications coming from all around the world for this intern, out of which only 82 participants where able to make into this intern.
+In 2022, 20317 applications coming from all around the world for this internship, out of which only 82 participants where able to make into this internship.
 After the release of stats this made me feel great as well as overwhelmed for being one of the selected participant.

 ![sob_stats]({{ site.url }}{{ site.baseurl }}/assets/images/sob/sob_stats.png)

- Key Benefits of Bitcoin Intern - ☑️
+ Key Benefits of Bitcoin Internship - ☑️

 * Get to learn about the working of latest technology trends and Bitcoin which is one of the worlds biggest monetary revolution :dizzy:.
-* Handsome amount of $3000 dollars as a stipend along with intern swags 🤩.
+* Handsome amount of $3000 dollars as a stipend along with internship swags 🤩.
-* Bitcoin Intern Certification :stars:.
+* Bitcoin Internship Certification :stars:.
 * Direct job referrals in Bitcoin companies around the world
 * Fundings for different Bitcoin based startups, get connected with investors and advisors
 * Open Source annual grants